nosvalds/vet-practice-app/README.md

+# NOTE
+I've stopped hosting this project on AWS, so some of the below will be out of date.
+This was done to reduce my footprint on the web.

 # Wildlife Sumpreme Veterinary Practice

 This mock veterinary practice database web application and API was developed over 2 weeks of the developme bootcamp learning and applying the skills listed in the gitHub topics.
 It uses Laravel Blade to display lists of owners and their animals from the MySQL database.
 It contains forms that allow for adding/updating these based on your user role.
 We also developed an API (using a test driven development approach) with Laravel that can be used to query and update the database (based on OAUTH and user role).
 Finally we deployed the site on AWS and set up Capistrano to enable Continuous Deployment of updates to the site.